lyonel/pukcab/MANUAL.md

 Which filesystem should I use for the catalog?
 Can I use a network filesystem?

 :   No, it must be stored on a local filesystem.
 You will need a fast filesystem able to deal with potentially big files (several gigabytes are not uncommon) that will be created and removed on the fly.
-For stability and performance reasons, you should prefer native filesystems, do NOT use NTFS, FAT or FUSE-based filesystems.
+For stability and performance reasons, you should prefer native filesystems, do NOT use NTFS, FAT or [FUSE]-based filesystems.
- * under Linux, you can use ext3/4, XFS, Btrfs, ReiserFS, JFS
+ * under Linux, you can use [ext3]/[ext4], [XFS], [Btrfs], [ReiserFS], [JFS]
- * under OS X, you can use HFS+
+ * under OS X, you can use [HFS+]

 Which filesystem should I use for the vault?
 Can I use a network filesystem?

 :   Yes, the vault can be on a remote filesystem.
 You will need a fast filesystem able to deal with potentially big files and, more importantly, with many files (often thousands and thousands) *in the same directory*.
-For that reason, do NOT use NTFS, FAT but you can use FUSE-based filesystems.
+For that reason, do NOT use NTFS, FAT but you can use [FUSE]-based filesystems if they don't put a limit on the number of files.
- * under Linux, you can use ext3/4, XFS, Btrfs, ReiserFS, JFS, NFS, SMB, AFS...
+ * under Linux, you can use [ext3]/[ext4], [XFS], [Btrfs], [ReiserFS], [JFS], [NFS], [SMB], [AFS]...
- * under OS X, you can use HFS+, AFP, NFS, SMB...
+ * under OS X, you can use [HFS+], [AFP], [NFS], [SMB]...

 What are these `catalog.db-wal` and `catalog.db-shm` files?
 Can I remove them?